In This Article

-I will try anything that promises brighter, firmer and smoother skin.
-Whether that's rubbing my face with a cold stone, applying countless serums or even trying facial aerobics.
-But if you'd have told me that my plight for dewier, bouncier and more luminous skin would see me using a mini cup to suck my skin into submission, I'd probably have thought you were a bit mad.
+I will try anything that promises brighter, firmer, and smoother skin.
+Whether that's rubbing my face with a cold stone, applying countless serums, or even trying facial aerobics.
+But if you'd have told me that my plight for dewier, bouncier, and more luminous skin would see me using a mini cup to suck my skin into submission, I'd probably have thought you were a bit mad.

 Face cupping might be gaining more traction now, but the technique isn't actually anything new.
 "It is an ancient healing practice dating back to traditional Eastern and Egyptian cultures," explains Burrell, but alongside Ayurveda and Chinese medicine, it seems right at home with our current love for time-tested beauty traditions.

-The kit comes with full instructions, but basically, you apply a facial oil or serum all over your face to give your skin some slip (one comes in the kit, or you can use any of your favourite facial oils).
-Then, starting at the centre of the face, you place the cup over the skin and squeeze it so that it creates suction with your face.
+The kit comes with full instructions, but basically, you apply a facial oil or serum all over your face to give your skin some slip (one comes in the kit, or you can use any of your favorite facial oils).
+Then, starting at the center of the face, you place the cup over the skin and squeeze it so that it creates suction with your face.
 You then quickly swipe it outwards and upwards, as a sort of knuckle-free face massage.

 "The suction created by the cups helps stimulate collagen and elastin, plumping and tightening your skin and helping with lymphatic drainage to reduce puffiness," explains Burrell.
 Make sure you apply a serum or oil, as it helps to slide the cup over the skin and stops the suction from leaving any marks (no oil means you risk giving yourself a nice big cheek hickey).

-Enriched with evening primrose oil, omega-6 fatty acids and lavender essential oil, a few drops of this oil (combined with a good facial cupping session) will give you brighter, more rested skin by morning.
+Enriched with evening primrose oil, omega-6 fatty acids, and lavender essential oil, a few drops of this oil (combined with a good facial cupping session) will give you brighter, more rested skin by morning.